V1C7ORWHY/SOEN357-PROJECT/README.md

 Storyboard
 ==
-We developed a storyboard for our persona, Brand D Wells .
-It illustrates the user experience with the app.
+We developed a storyboard.
+It illustrates the user experience with the website.
 This approach effectively showcases how the product fits into a broader narrative, providing insight into its real-world application.
 It's a valuable and cost-effective method for capturing, communicating, and exploring the app's context and usability.